Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Prior to buying my farm, I didn't know I had any health problems.
 I thought I was a healthy, mostly in-shape 26-year-old.
 In fact, I thought I was quite physically fit due to activities like chopping firewood and just generally running around getting things done, and I was in shape, to some extent, but that didn't mean I didn't have an illness that was creeping up on me.

-Due to my undiagnosed condition, I was "sick" for years before I got diagnosed and started taking the medicine I need in order to function normally.
+Due to my undiagnosed condition, I was "sick" for years before I got diagnosed and started taking the medicine I needed in order to function normally.
 To be honest, I'm still not 100% and don't know when I will be.
 But my point here is that not knowing I had health problems greatly impacted my ability to succeed as a small farmer, as it would have impacted any business I had tried to start.

 If I had this to do again, I would have gotten a primary care doctor instead of just going to whatever NP was on call at my local clinic for emergent problems.
 I would have discussed my goals and plans with my doctor and told them that I wanted to make sure I was healthy before starting my business.
 And most importantly, I would make sure that I didn't let symptoms that began to crop up go—I wouldn't let doctors and NPs write those symptoms off or fail to investigate them.